-Under the latest government guidance, as of Monday 14th September, gatherings of more than 6 people are not permitted.
-For your and our staff’s safety we will be temporarily closing our social spaces and access to internal courtyards and roof terraces outside.
 We will be closely monitoring the government guidelines and local restrictions and we will review these access arrangements on a fortnightly basis.
 Regular updates will be posted on the website and the site hospitality teams will also be available to field any questions that you may have.

 Are visitors allowed?

 Following the Government National Lockdown announcement on the 4th of January 2021, you should not meet other people outside of your household, or have formed a support bubble with (unless you are legally permitted to do so).

 For further information on the National Lockdown please click on the link below: